Classical Verification of Quantum Computations in Linear Time: Introduction

-\end{enumerate} An undesirable property is the client still needs to prepare and send (possibly many) quantum gadgets in the first step.
-RSPV could be used to replace the first step above approximately; if the RSPV protocol only relies on classical channels, we get a classical channel protocol with a similar functionality after this replacement.
+\end{enumerate} An undesirable property of these protocols is the client still needs to prepare and send (possibly many) quantum gadgets in the first step.
+RSPV could be used to replace the first step above approximately; if the RSPV protocol only relies on classical channels, we get a compiler that compiles a quantum channel protocol to a classical channel protocol with a similar functionality.
 The authors of \cite{DK16} consider whether it's possible to design a classical-channel RSPV protocol for the gadgets used in \cite{UBQC,UVBQC} etc. In \cite{UBQC} the set of possible gadgets is $\{\ket{+_\theta}=\frac{1}{\sqrt{2}}(\ket{0}+e^{\theta\mi\pi/4}\ket{1}):\theta\in \{0,1\cdots 7\}\}$; in \cite{UVBQC} computational basis states $\{\ket{0},\ket{1}\}$ are added to the state family to support more advanced functionalities.
-The success of Mahadev's technique \cite{BCMVV,MahadevVerification} makes people wonder whether it's possible to get a classical channel RSPV protocol for this state family.
-Usually RSPV is defined on a small state family (for example, $\ket{+_{\theta}}$ discussed above), while gadget-assisted protocol in general requires a large number of such gadget.
-For convenience we define a variant of RSPV that takes the gadget number $L$ as the input: \begin{defn}[Informal] RSPV for $L$ gadgets in the form of $\{\ket{+_\theta}=\frac{1}{\sqrt{2}}(\ket{0}+e^{\theta\mi\pi/4}\ket{1}):\theta\in \{0,1\cdots 7\}\}$ is defined to be the protocol that takes $1^L$ as inputs and satisfies: \begin{itemize} \item (Completeness) If the server is honest, it gets $\ket{+_{\theta^{(1)}}}\ket{+_{\theta^{(2)}}}\cdots \ket{+_{\theta^{(L)}}}$ in the end, where each of $\theta^{(1)}\cdots \theta^{(L)}$ are uniformly independently random in $\{0,1\cdots 7\}$.
+The success of Mahadev's technique \cite{BCMVV,MahadevVerification} leads to a series of works on the possibility of constructing classical channel RSPV protocols for these state families \cite{GVRSP,qfactory}.
+Usually RSPV is defined on a small state family (for example, $\ket{+_{\theta}}$ discussed above), while gadget-assisted protocol in general requires a large number of such gadgets.
+For convenience we define a variant of RSPV that takes the gadget number $L$ as the input: \begin{defn}[Informal] RSPV for $L$ gadgets in the form of $\{\ket{+_\theta}=\frac{1}{\sqrt{2}}(\ket{0}+e^{\theta\mi\pi/4}\ket{1}):\theta\in \{0,1\cdots 7\}\}$ is defined to be a protocol that takes $1^L$ as inputs and satisfies: \begin{itemize} \item (Completeness) If the server is honest, it gets $\ket{+_{\theta^{(1)}}}\ket{+_{\theta^{(2)}}}\cdots \ket{+_{\theta^{(L)}}}$ in the end, where each of $\theta^{(1)}\cdots \theta^{(L)}$ are uniformly independently random in $\{0,1\cdots 7\}$.
 The client gets $\theta^{(1)}\cdots \theta^{(L)}$. \item (Verifiability) For any (efficient) malicious server, if it could pass the protocol with significant probability, the joint state of the client and the server on the passing space is approximately indistinguishable to the honest state up to a server-side isometry. \end{itemize}

 \end{defn}

 The authors of \cite{GVRSP} provide a positive answer to this problem using only classical channel; independently \cite{qfactory} also provides a candidate protocol whose security is shown against a restricted form of adversaries.
 However, the time complexities of protocols in \cite{qfactory,GVRSP} are not clear.
 Although both protocols are in polynomial time, the complexities are either completely implicit \cite{qfactory} or not fully calculated \cite{GVRSP} (a back-of-envolope calculation shows the order of the polynomial is tens or hundreds.)
 Considering the wide applications of classical channel RSPV, we ask the following question: